At $92, Microsoft (MSFT) a Buy | InvestorPlace

-Microsoft (MSFT) remains a Buy this week based on the latest stock market ratings, and relative pricing of its shares.
-The Buy recommendation for Microsoft Corp (NASDAQ:MSFT) resulted from a proprietary process of evaluation which generated outcomes that were above average in 5 area: an economic sector ranked above average in attractiveness, an industry group rated above average in attractiveness, a ranking in its sector group that is in the top quarter, ranking in its industry group that is in the top quarter, and a numerical calculation of risk/reward that is very attractive; and produced below average conclusions in 1 areas: analytical scoring that is below average.
+Microsoft (MSFT) remains a Buy this week based on the latest comparative pricing of its shares and analysis.
+The Buy recommendation for Microsoft Corp (NASDAQ:MSFT) resulted from a proprietary process of evaluation which generated outcomes that were above average in 5 area: an economic sector ranked above average in attractiveness, an industry group rated above average in attractiveness, a ranking in its sector group that is in the top quarter, ranking in its industry group that is in the top quarter, and a mathematical computation of risk/reward that is very attractive; and produced below average conclusions in 1 areas: analytical scores that are below average.
 MSFT has maintained this ranking for the last month.

 The company is a $708.9 billion in market value constituent of the Packaged Software GICS industry group where Portfolio Grader's current ranking for MSFT puts it 15 among the 82 companies in this industry group, putting in the top quartile.
 MSFT is ranked in the top quartile of the sector with a ranking of 59 among the 321 companies in the sector of its Technology Services sector and 437 in the Portfolio Grader company universe.